 The Bureau of Economic and Business Research (BEBR) began making population estimates for Florida and its counties in the 1950s, formally establishing the Population Program in 1972 when BEBR received the first of a continuous series of annual contracts from the State of Florida to produce the state’s official city and county population estimates.

 The Population Program continues to produce Florida’s official city, county, and state population estimates each year.
 These estimates are used for state revenue-sharing and many other planning, budgeting, and analytical purposes.
 The program also produces estimates of households and average household size and projections by age, sex, race, and Hispanic origin for the state and each county.

 Members of the Population Program work on a variety of demographic research projects and publish the results in books, monographs, scholarly journals, and technical reports.
 They also make presentations on Florida’s demographic trends to business, government, and civic groups throughout the state and respond to many telephone requests for demographic data and analysis.

 BEBR is Florida’s representative to the Federal-State Cooperative Programs for Population Estimates and Projections, and works closely with the U.S. Census Bureau to improve the quality of demographic data in Florida.
 Over the years, staff members have served on the Federal-State Cooperative Programs for Population Estimates and Projections, the U.S. Census Bureau Advisory Committee, the National Research Council’s Panel to Evaluate Alternative Census Methodologies, the Board of Directors of the Southern Demographic Association, and the Population Association of America’s Committee on Applied Demography.

-- Florida Estimates of Population: late December/early January (publication and additional tables).
+- Florida Estimates of Population: December 31 (Publication and additional tables)

-- Florida Number of Households and Average Household Size: late December/early January.
+- Florida Number of Households and Average Household Size: December 31

-- Florida Population Projections by Age, Sex, Race, and Hispanic Origin: late June/early July.
+- Florida Population Projections by Age, Sex, Race, and Hispanic Origin: October 31